oslokommune/okctl-upgrade/gists/bump-eks/README.md

 # Step 4: Adapt to EKS version specific requirements

+Some EKS versions change stuff how applications must be written, or perhaps an EKS plugin must be upgraded.
+This section describes such changes.

 ## EKS 1.21

 Okctl doesn't support EKS 1.21 yet.
 We will update this guide when it is.
 (Note to ourselves: